Olotuah/My-Website/README.md

 ## 💼 About Me

-Hi, I’m **Henry**, a passionate full-stack web developer focused on building fast, modern, and responsive web applications.
+Hi, I’m **Nelson**, a passionate full-stack web developer focused on building fast, modern, and responsive web applications.
 My stack includes **React**, **Tailwind CSS**, **JavaScript**, and basic experience with **Node.js** on the backend.

 I specialize in translating beautiful UI designs into fully functional websites and dashboards — with pixel-perfect attention to detail.